How to Potty Train your Puppy

 - Upon seeing this signs, put your puppy in the designated area right away and wait until she eliminates.
 Praise her thoroughly or give her a little treat every time she successfully eliminates in the area.

-- At night, when she becomes fidgety, take her again to the designated spot.
+- At night, when she becomes fidgety, take her out again to the designated spot.
 Make sure that the indoor designated spot is easily accessible to the puppy while you are asleep, unless you want to wake up every now and then to bring him outdoors.

 - First thing in the morning, carry him outside immediately to decrease the chances of any further indoor accidents.